Are you considering taking an Islas Ballestas tour? Then this post is for you!

 There is a standard Ballestas Islands Entry Fee, which goes towards the protection of the islands, and which everyone going on a boat tour must pay.
 This costs 11 soles (around $2.70 USD) per adult.
 However, this can sometimes be included in the cost of your tour.

-An Islas Ballestas boat tour usually is usually in the range of $25 USD – less if bought locally and last minute; but the price can vary depending on if your tour makes a combined trip to the Paracas National Reserve, too.
+An Islas Ballestas boat tour is usually in the range of $20 to $25 USD – less if bought locally and last minute; but the price can vary depending on if your tour makes a combined trip to the Paracas National Reserve, too.

 Visiting Islas Ballestas on day trips from Lima